BWeng20/jSVG/README.md

 jSVG tries to convert SVG elements to Java2D-Shapes.
 This reduced the features that can be used a bit, but the once converted shapes render incredible fast.
 If you need a feature-complete renderer, use batik or (also not complete) SVG Salamander.

+The resulting Shapes can be painted on any Graphics2d-instance.
+Additional style information is handled by a specific "Painter" that sets colors, strokes etc. to match the SVG definitions.
+The the Java2D-shapes (and the Painter) are fully scablable, any transformation (rotation, scale, translate) can be used without losing quality.

+The Painter can be called multiple times with different transformation.
+So the SVG can be used as parts in bigger set-ups.
+E.g. as parts of a frame, for edge-decorations e.t.c.

+As the real rendering is done by the Java2d-engine this is fast enought to paint large amount of SVG elements.